-Real gross domestic product(GDP) increased at an annual rate of 2.1 percent in the second quarter of 2019, according to the "advance" estimate released by the Bureau of Economic Analysis.
-In the first quarter, real GDP increased 3.1 percent.
-The increase in real GDP in the second quarter reflected positive contributions from personal consumption expenditures (PCE), federal government spending, and state and local government spending that were partly offset by negative contributions from nonresidential fixed investment and residential fixed investment.
+Real gross domestic product(GDP) increased at an annual rate of 1.9 percent in the third quarter of 2019, according to the "advance" estimate released by the Bureau of Economic Analysis.
+In the second quarter, real GDP increased 2.0 percent.
+The increase in real GDP in the third quarter reflected positive contributions from personal consumption expenditures (PCE), federal government spending, residential fixed investment, state and local government spending, and exports that were partly offset by negative contributions from nonresidential fixed investment and private inventory investment.
 Imports, which are a subtraction in the calculation of GDP, increased.
 The deceleration in real GDP in the third quarter reflected decelerations in PCE, federal government spending, and state and local government spending, and a larger decrease in nonresidential fixed investment.
-These downturns were partly offset by a smaller decrease in private inventory investment, and upturns in exports and in residential fixed investment.
+These movements were partly offset by a smaller decrease in private inventory investment, and upturns in exports and in residential fixed investment.

-The Consumer Price Index for All Urban Consumers (CPI-U) increased 0.1 percent in June on a seasonally adjusted basis, the same increase as in May, the U.S. Bureau of Labor Statistics reported today.
-Over the last 12 months, the all items index increased 1.6 percent before seasonal adjustment.
+The Consumer Price Index for All Urban Consumers (CPI-U) was unchanged in September on a seasonally adjusted basis after rising 0.1 percent in August, the U.S. Bureau of Labor Statistics reported today.
+Over the last 12 months, the all items index increased 1.7 percent before seasonal adjustment.

 The full press release can be found via the link below.

 Next release is Thursday, November 13, 2019, for the October 2019 Consumer Price Index.